LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 #### Concatenating Multiple Sources

-What if you wanted to concatenate more than two sequences? `Concat` has an overloads accepting multiple observable sequences as an array.
+What if you wanted to concatenate more than two sequences? `Concat` has an overload accepting multiple observable sequences as an array.
 This is annotated with the `params` keyword, so you don't need to construct the array explicitly—you can just pass any number of arguments, and the C# compiler will generate the code to create the array for you.
 There's also an overload taking an `IEnumerable<IObservable<T>>`, in case the observables you want to concatenate are already in some collection.

 ```cs
 public static IObservable<TSource> Concat<TSource>(